linhtran2407/Flixter/README.md

 # Flixter
-Flixter is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flixter is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#) and play videos using YoutubePlayerView

 Language used: Java